1984–85 in English football: Fourth Division

-Chesterfield sealed the Fourth Division title, with runners-up spot going to a Blackpool side who had recently been saved from closure.
+Chesterfield sealed the Fourth Division title, with the runners-up spot going to a Blackpool side who had recently been saved from closure.
 Former Tottenham Hotspur star Cyril Knowles achieved his first success as a manager by guiding Darlington to promotion in third place, while the last promotion spot went to Bury, who finished seven points ahead of Hereford United.

-Torquay United, Northampton Town, Stockport County and Halifax Town propped up the Fourth Division but were re-elected to the league.
+Torquay United, Northampton Town, Stockport County and Halifax Town propped up the Fourth Division but were re-elected to the League.